 9. Cut Personal Costs

-Cut unnecessary costs in your personal life like cable TV, gym memberships (exercise is still important but you can do it for free), streaming TV and music memberships, and so forth.
+Cut unnecessary costs in your personal life like cable TV, gym memberships that you don’t use anymore, streaming TV and music memberships, and so forth.
 Make your meals at home instead of eating out.
 Here are some more ideas to save money.

 10. Set Up Other Sources of Income If You Have Spare Time

 When I was starting to go freelance, it was really great to have some other sources of passive income to get me through the slow times.
 In my case, I have blogs which actually provide some monthly income.
 I had time to do this because I had some free bandwidth when I was starting out.

 One way to earn money is to get a roommate, which I did when I started out.
 It was a great source of passive income.
 Don’t have a room to rent out?
 How about selling stuff you don’t use anymore on eBay?
 Or, give music lessons, walk dogs, or whatever is up your alley during your spare time.

 After referrals, my second-biggest source of new clients has been networking.
 If you have spare bandwidth, attend meetup events, seminars, and trade organization meetings in your field.
 You might also meet colleagues in the same field who can help you in some way, perhaps by referring overflow work that they have.